Visit Parent Corner for packing lists and more!

 Looking for an adventure this summer at camp?
 Try out venture crew, an exploration filled week with a focus on outdoor skill building. your group can explore all 185 acres of camp, build shelters, cook crazy foods over a fire, and navigate with a map and compass.
 You can even choose to investigate camp after dark by going on one or more overnights, complete with night hikes and exciting games!
 (Session 5)

 Expedition crew is similar to Venture crew but more!
 Hone your outdoor skills by hiking around camp and doing overnights in our 100 acres, and then put those skills to the test with a 2 night, 3 day backpacking trip to the North Cascades National park.
 The trip will have a 1 day hike into the campsite, a day of exploration and then a 1 day hike back out.
 Participants should be comfortable walking 4-6 miles.
 Hiking shoes recommended, backpack suggested but not required.
+Six participants are required in order to run this program.
 (Session 8)

 Learn to build and program robots to complete fun and challenging missions using Lego Mindstorms.
 Perfect for beginners, no experience necessary!
 (Sessions 3, 5 & 8)